department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-spouse">As a surviving spouse, am I eligible for compensation?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-spouse">As a surviving spouse</button>
 <div id="VA-burials-survivor-spouse" class="usa-accordion-content">

 You can get compensation as a surviving spouse if you meet the requirements listed below and if one of the descriptions below is true of the deceased Servicemember or Veteran.